add2cal/docs/src/api/rsvp.md

 ::: info Mind the difference!
 This is about the RSVP template blocks.

 A functional RSVP form consists of 2 base elements.
-Such an RSVP template block, holding the data about the structure of the form, as well as an [event](/api/events.html), which defines the underlying date.
+Such a template block, holding the data about the structure of the form, as well as an [event](/api/events.html), which defines the underlying date.
 :::

 ## Get all RSVP templates